TheMartes/dottr/README.md

 Dottr should provide ways to sync, manage and try different dotfiles just by using simple commands and config file.
 So why don't you take a look?

 ## Usage
-`dottr pull` — will pull the latest version from repo `dottr push` — will push the latest version to repo from your computer `dottr init` — will create dottr repo from pre-defined config
+`dottr preview` — will symlink your current dotfiles into `repo_dir` so, you can see if the paths are configured properly `dottr commit` — will commit your dotfile into dottr repo, copying them into and removing from your computer.
+It will also symlink them back

 ## Config (yaml)
 ```yaml